On 20th August the government updated its guidance on how out of school provisions and holiday clubs should operate.

 7. COVID Secure Camps

 It is the responsibility of everyone to ensure that they do not attend camp if they have and/or are displaying any symptoms of COVID-19.
 Equally, no one should attend camp if they have come into contact with anyone who has tested positive for or shown symptoms of COVID-19 in the 14 days prior to attending.
-Every child and team member will have their temperature checked and recorded on the way into camp Sign In area.
+Every child and team member will have their temperature checked on the way into camp Sign In area.

 8. Contactless sign in and sign out

-We will be operating a contactless free Sign In/Out procedure this summer, our Head Group Leaders will sign your children in on your behalf but we will need to know who is collecting and for them to bring photographic ID.
+We will be operating a contactless free Sign In/Out procedure, our Head Group Leaders will sign your children in on your behalf but we will need to know who is collecting and for them to bring photographic ID.
 Our socially distanced Sign In/Out areas will be strictly managed to ensure they don’t become too busy but please note it may take slightly longer to sign in than normal.

 9. Staggered lunch times